Michigan Mighty Mite – QRPP CW Transmitter

 The original schematic is credited to two hams: Ed Knoll, W3FQJ and Tom Jurgens, KY8I.

 This was only the third transmitter I built, so I did not want to make many changes.
 All I did in my particular version, was to place a bandpass filter on the output.
 I also placed a power ON LED indicator, and another LED to light up when it transmits.
 This one also helps me tune the transmitter.
-The MMM+ 40m that I built as my second CW transmitter didn’t performed so well when it comes to the output power.
-For that reason I wanted to build one as close as possible to the original and see if there is a difference.
-Turns out there is none, but I’m happy I tried anyway.
 The Michigan Mighty Mite is fun to build, but it seems complicated compared to the Ten Minutes Transmitter, the very first CW transmitter I built.

 MICHIGAN MIGHTY MITE SCHEMATIC